 Please contact us at Frontier Television if you are interested in Graeme speaking for your company or club.

 Through Frontier Television, Graeme has produced a number of documentaries ie “Dive - Treasure from the Three Kings" and "Antartic Encounters" featuring the Colossal Squid.
+In 2017 he produced a 13 episode, hour-long series called Ocean Bounty, predominantly on commercial fishing but also about the environment, science and the nature of a shared fishery.

 He also produced his first Inside New Zealand documentary "Fiordland - Coastline of Adventure and presented the Inside New Zealand doco “The Big Catch”.